Reg Freeson: Political career

 Freeson's seat was renamed Brent East in 1974, and he returned as Minister for Housing and Construction in the new Department of the Environment after the February 1974 general election, in a period of high interest rates and rapidly rising house prices.
 He later added responsibility for new towns, planning, land and local government to his portfolio.
 He retained his ministerial office when James Callaghan succeeded Harold Wilson as Prime Minister in 1976, becoming a privy counsellor that year, and retained his office until Labour's defeat at the 1979 general election.
 He remained on the Labour frontbench in opposition, as spokesman on Health and Social Security, but was demoted by Michael Foot in 1981.
 He later served on the Environment Select committee.

 He was a member of the Fabian Society, supported the Irish nationalist cause, fought racism, opposed the Korean War and the Vietnam War, was a founder member of CND in 1957, and was one of five Labour MPs on the first Aldermaston March in 1958.
 He wrote for Tribune, and edited the anti-fascist magazine Searchlight from 1964 to 1967.
 He was co-chair of the socialist Zionist Poale Zion (Great Britain), but was critical of Israeli policy (e.g. he opposed the 1982 invasion of Lebanon).
 He attacked the British Nationality Act 1981, and criticised Conservative policy on Northern Ireland.

 He was a committed left-winger, but his soft-left views made him vulnerable to the hard left in the early-1980s.
 He was able to retain his seat at the 1983 general election, but was deselected in 1985 after a bitter struggle, described as "political 'murder'" in his Guardian obituary, and replaced as Labour candidate in Brent East by Ken Livingstone at the 1987 general election.
 "His support for Israel, said Freeson after his deselection, had led him to be branded 'that bloody Zionist and Jew'."

 Later life

 After leaving Parliament, Freeson became a consultant on housing and planning issues.
 He was editor of Jewish Vanguard from 1987 to 2006, and served as chairman of Poale Zion (Great Britain).

-Freeson again became a councillor in Brent at the 2002 election, but lost his Queen's Park seat to the Liberal Democrats in the 2006 local elections.
+Freeson again became a councillor in Brent at the 2002 election, but lost his Queens Park seat to the Liberal Democrats in the 2006 local elections.
 He died in Salisbury, Wiltshire.